TheAndroidGeek/javascript-coding-challenges/sorting/bubble_sort/README.md

 ## Challenge

-Given an array of integer, return a sorted version of that array.
+Given an array of integers, return a sorted version of that array.

 [Solutions](solution.js) | [Tests](solution.test.js)